Catherine Mayes

 “A Version of Guided Notetaking for Use in Music History Courses: Fostering Engagement and Achievement through Critical Thinking and Writing,” Journal of Music History Pedagogy 8/2 (Spring 2018): 208–227

-“In Vienna ‘Only Waltzes Get Printed’: The Decline and Transformation of the Contredanse Hongroise in the Early Nineteenth Century,” in Consuming Music: Individuals, Institutions, Communities, 1730–1830, Eastman Studies in Music no. 138 (Rochester: University of Rochester Press, 2017), 154–175
+“In Vienna ‘Only Waltzes Get Printed’: The Decline and Transformation of the Contredanse Hongroise in the Early Nineteenth Century,” in Consuming Music: Individuals, Institutions, Communities, 1730–1830, Eastman Studies in Music no. 138 (Rochester, NY: University of Rochester Press, 2017), 154–175

 “Turkish and Hungarian-Gypsy Styles,” in The Oxford Handbook of Topic Theory, ed.
 Danuta Mirka (Oxford: Oxford University Press, 2014), 214–237